akutuzov/error_annotation/README.md

 The following files should be placed in the server/src/ directory of your Brat installation:
     - aspell2.py

     - conll2standoff.py

-    - docimport.py (overwriting previous one)
+    - docimport.py (overwriting original one)

     - freeling2conll.py

     - lemmatizer2.py

     - lemmatizer.py

 That's pretty much all.
 Now when a document is uploaded via Brat interface it will be automatically tagged with possible mistakes.